As Latin American economies develop at a rapid pace, so does its tertiary education sector.

 University of São Paulo (Brazil)

-The University of São Paulo is Brazil’s oldest and largest higher education institution, boasting 11 campuses both in and out of the country’s capital.
+The University of São Paulo is one of Brazil’s oldest and largest higher education institutions, boasting 11 campuses both in and out of the country’s most bustling metropolis

 It has 83,201 fulltime students and its University of São Paulo Medical School Public Hospital is the largest hospital in Latin America.